Olympics-Swimming-American teen Jacoby pulls off surprise win in 100m breaststroke | Sports-Games

 - Japan

+Jacoby, the first Alaskan native to win an Olympic swimming gold medal, said she had been planning to come to Tokyo last year with her family to watch the Games before they were postponed due to the COVID-19 pandemic as she had little chance of making the team.
+The extra year has been a gift for her to mature in the sport, she said, adding that she remembered watching King in Rio when she was 12-years-old.

-Jacoby, whose parents are both boat captains, started swimming aged six and initially took lessons as a child because of the amount of time her family spent on the water.
+"It has been incredible," she said.
+"Having this extra year ... being a part of the world coming together, means a lot."
+Jacoby, whose parents are both boat captains and take visitors on whale watching tours in Alaska, started swimming at age six and initially took lessons as a child because of the amount of time her family spent on the water.

+She will finish her last year of high school before going to study at the University of Texas, Austin.
+Defending champion King and Schoenmaker, both 24, joked at their news conference that Jacoby made them feel "so old".

+"Today it wasn't my day to win, it was Lydia's day to win," said King.
+"She just had the swim of her life today so we should celebrate that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)